SaranKanag09/EDA_BDD/README.md

 ## Model inference on any pretrained models

-1. Make sure the preferred pretrained model is availabel in folder "./checkpoints/".
+1. Make sure the preferred pretrained model is available in folder "./checkpoints/".
 In this example, yolov8m.pt is used.
 Download link: https://github.com/ultralytics/assets/releases/download/v8.4.0/yolov8m.pt
 2. Verify the dataset_path, labels_file and model_name in *inference.py*.
 Below are considered in this example

     - DATASET_PATH ="bdd100k_images_100k/bdd100k/images/100k/val",